rek/Rotes/README.md

-rotes. some notes. by rek
+Rotes.
+Some notes.
 ========================

 Welcome to Rotes.

-It's just a place for some notes.
+It is a place for notes.

-This is also my learning project for symfony2

-1) Also get the mobile app...
+This project was inspired by my desire to learn Symfony2

+Plan:

+1) Implement all the SF2 func I can think of
 ----------------------------------

-That is .. when I make it